-Why not come to one of Group Analysis North's informal Introductory Events?
+Why not come to one of GAN’s informal open sessions:

 An opportunity to talk informally to the Courses Director, Debra Nash, about the courses on offer.
-These sessions are free of charge, however we do ask that you register prior to attending, by contacting the administrator at firstname.lastname@example.org
+These sessions are free of charge, however we do ask that you register to be sent an email invitation to the Zoom meeting, by contacting the administrator at firstname.lastname@example.org

 Café Psychologique in Manchester

 This will be a place where people can meet and talk about life, over a drink, from a psychological perspective.